 Almost Okolowe and Child

 In late July of 2024, when I met Maggie in Warri, she left me anemic.
+I did not bleed but my blood cells were exhausted while she was looking fresh all over.
+All the work and all the fatigue was my portion those few days.
 Shuo!
 If you meet a Tsunami babe, pray she does not love you too much.
+I wish I had known better.
 The combination of her experience, knowledge, technique and cultivated passion was far beyond both my expectation and capacity.
-This is despite the fact I had overdosed myself on the root known as Aviresiwẹmuẹdia’a a.k.a.
+This was despite the fact I had overdosed myself on the root known as Aviresiwẹmuẹdia’a a.k.a.
 Man Cannot Compete in Standing with a Tree.
 Gbogborogbo!
-Apalan!
 I am not complaining.
 Maggie’s humbling of my manhood was decisive but I enjoyed myself thoroughly.
-Years without a woman and in exile under the sea is indescribable.
+Years without a woman and in exile under the sea is an indescribable gap in a man’s life.
 I wish it on no guy.

-The difference between Mutiny and Total Mutiny is that the former removes bad leaders and the latter uproots moribund or decaying systems.
+The difference between Mutiny and Total Mutiny is that the former removes bad leaders and the latter uproots entrenched leaders and the moribund or decaying systems the support them.
 I would have loved to be part of the cataclysmic uprooting of a system of sworn enemies turned idolators of convention.
-It’s not personal, it’s Change over Stasis – rotten incurable stasis.
-Things fall apart.
+It’s not personal, it’s Change over Stasis – rotten incurable stasis of backwardness.
+Things fall apart; a new centre is needed.

 This afternoon in late April 2025.
 Ahoy We Be Me sends a radio message to my submarine.
-Those messages from on land insiders are rare.
+Those messages from on land insiders are rare; they are always emergencies.
 When they arrive my watch blips.
-As usual, I waste no time to go on board my submarine to check the message.
-They are often opportune time-critical, no time for lateness.
+As usual, I waste no time to go on board my submarine to check what the message has to say.
+They are often opportune and time-critical, no time for lateness.
 An Ahoy to my Insiders!

 Why would Maggie tell an insider Pyrate to send me such a message?
 I am neither her father, relative nor husband.
-All we have is sexualitze between us.
-I secretly adore her though.
+All we have is sexualitze between us and just over one weekend.
+I secretly adore her though; she knows how to scatter my brain.
+I will never let her know that though.
 In my experience, showing overt love turns you into a lady’s football.
+I prefer being a midfielder.

-Crucial care is not critical care or was Me Be We understating Maggie’s situation.
+Crucial care is not critical care or was We Be Me understating the seriousness of Maggie’s situation.
 I take a deep breath and meditate for five minutes sitting in the pilot’s seat.
 I care for Maggie far more than I had presumed.
 How could I still have oxytocin, the love hormone, swimming around my brain?
 Stop it!
+That’s what I shout to myself.

-I break into song without a sensible reason,
+I break into song without a sensible reason.
+What else could I do in a submarine pilot’s seat all alone,

 I set am pull am o